 Welcome to this book about Scrum.
 This book is a tool that can help you not only to discover Scrum, but to gain deeper insight into how and why it works.
 Much of that discovery will take you deep inside the practices and beliefs of your organization.
 It may challenge much of your own worldview, while at the same time making you feel at home.

 Some of Scrum’s origins lie in Japanese culture and Buddhism.
 Driving even more deeply, those who view Scrum as a way of work-life rather than just as a method are more likely to find happiness in their Scrum journey.
-Zen Buddhists used the Zen story of the Ten Bulls as a way of teaching Zen, emphasizing that one must put aside one’s ego and drive to control an outcome but rather to harmonize with one’s market, one’s colleagues, and one’s work.
+Zen Buddhists used story of the Ten Bulls as a metaphor for the Zen journey into one’s self.
+In Scrum we take it that one must put aside one’s ego and one’s drive to control an outcome, while instead harmonizing with one’s market, one’s colleagues, and one’s work.
 Here, we use a playful adaptation of this story as a metaphor for your Scrum journey.
 It is a journey intended to lead you to master Scrum knowledge and to broaden its contribution to your team and your own daily life — and then, beyond, to your world.
 Reaching that point will free you to grow into your next stage of mastery in the world of work, and beyond.

 I am able to develop product.
 It’s a job.
 I’ve heard of this thing called Scrum, but am not really sure whether people are actually using it or whether it works.
 I am exhausted from looking for it.
 It feels intuitive but it’s so different from anything we’ve done before that I’m not sure it’s right.